szabgab/slides/python/loops.md

 Level 4

 * Create a file called **number_guessing_game_4.py**
 * Soon we'll have a level in which the hidden value changes after each guess.
-In oredr to make that mode easier to track and debug, first we would like to have a "debug mode".
+In order to make that mode easier to track and debug, first we would like to have a "debug mode".
 * If the user presses 'd' the game gets into "debug mode": the system starts to show the current number to guess every time, just before asking the user for new input.
 * Pressing 'd' again turns off debug mode.
 (It is a toggle each press on "d" changes the value to to the other possible value.)